risk-first/website/introduction/Meeting-Reality.md

 ## The Cost Of Meeting Reality

+Meeting reality is _costly_, for example.
+Going to production can look like this:

+- Releasing software
+- Training users
+- Getting users to use your system
+- Gathering feedback

-You don't have to meet the whole of reality in one go - sometimes that is expensive.
+All of these steps take a lot of effort and time.
+But you don't have to meet the whole of reality in one go - sometimes that is expensive.
 But we can meet it in "limited ways".

-blah...
+In all, to de-risk, you should try and meet reality:

+- **Sooner**, so you have time to mitigate the hidden risks it uncovers
+- **More Frequently**: so the hidden risks don't hit you all at once
+- **In Smaller Chunks**:

 ### YAGNI